csdu/sankalan-2019/source/_events/ground-zero.blade.md

     8. Coordinators decision will be final, no argument will be entertained
     9. Rules can be changed, modified on the day of competition

-<br><br><br><br>

-### DAY 2

-**COUNTER STRIKE 1.6**
+<br><br>

+### COUNTER STRIKE 1.6

 - Counter-Strike is the most popular online team shooter in history, and for good reason.
 More than a decade on it is still the best and the most entertaining game of its type, has the best scenarios, and is the best place for gamers to really show their mouse skills.
 - For the uninitiated, Counter-Strike is a first-person shooter where two teams must face each other to achieve a set objective.
-These two teams are split into terrorists and anti-terrorist strike teams, and must fight against each other to place, or deactivate, bombs or keep ,or rescue hostages, respectively.
+These two teams are split into terrorists and anti-terrorist strike teams, and must fight against each other to place, or deactivate, bombs or keep, or rescue hostages, respectively.
 - Rules:
     1. 1st round will be knife round
     2. For the knife round.
 The winner of the knife round picks the side they want to play first (CT  or T